aisyah-t/aisyah-t/README.md

 ### Kia ora, I'm Aisyah 👋

 I'm a software engineer and lifelong learner who enjoys solving problems and creating using code.
-My current strength is in the front end and I believe in using technology for good.
+My commercial experience so far has been focused on the front end.
+I'm looking to return to my full stack roots.
+Currently based in Melbourne, Australia and looking for my next challenge.

 #### 🌍 Some things about me: